emilkaram/Self-Driving-Cars-Vehicle-Detection-and-Tracking-Udacity-CarND-T1-Project5/writeup.md

 The goals / steps of this project are the following:

 * I performed a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier

+Here are my training results and accuracy measured on the test dataset:
+Using: 9 orientations 8 pixels per cell and 8 cells per block Feature vector length: 4896
+19.21 Seconds to train SVC...
+Test Accuracy of SVC =  0.9865

 * I also appllied a color transform and append binned color features, as well as histograms of color, to HOG feature vector.
 * Then normalized all features and randomize a selection/splitting for training and testing.
 * I implemented a sliding-window technique and used my trained classifier to search for vehicles in images.